 What This Means

 New York's A 8884 aims to regulate artificial intelligence systems to prevent algorithmic discrimination.
-It mandates independent audits for high-risk AI, empowers the attorney general to enforce compliance, and provides a private right of action for individuals affected by discriminatory AI.
-Specific penalties for non-compliance are included.
+It mandates independent audits for high-risk AI and empowers the attorney general to enforce compliance.

 Key Provisions